 What are the disadvantages of IoT in business?

-1. Security and privacy
+1. Security and data privacy challenges

 Although cybersecurity is a high priority, IoT devices aren't always included in the strategy.
 Devices must be protected from physical tampering, internet-based software attacks, network-based attacks and hardware-based attacks.

 Data privacy is another concern, especially because IoT devices are being used in more sensitive industries, such as healthcare and finance.
 Information privacy laws are coming into effect globally, too, meaning that not only does it make good business sense to protect data, but businesses are legally required to do so.

-Though it might seem like IoT devices are providing essential data to another workflow or system, they could negatively affect everything connected to it.
-Miscounting the number of swipes at the door isn't a big deal, but if another device confuses temperature data with entry swipe data, it can be catastrophic.
-And the error isn't always easy to fix.
+If those IoT devices are providing essential data to another workflow or system, they could negatively affect everything connected to it.
+Miscounting the number of swipes at the door isn't a big deal, but if another device confuses temperature data with entry swipe data, it could be catastrophic.

-3. Connectivity and power dependence
+4. Connectivity and power dependencies